6oranges/codegrinder-python-web/readme.md

 * `prompt.js` An asynchronous prompt api for getting input from the user.
 Used to login
 * `iframeSharedArrayBufferWorkaround.js` Provides a ponyfill for SharedArrayBuffer and related Atomics for use in iframes.
 * `firefoxPolyfillAtomicWaitAsync.js` Provides a polyfill for Atomic.waitAsync in firefox.
-3rd Party Files (All from cdn.jsdelivr.net):
+3rd Party Files from cdn.jsdelivr.net:
 * `ace.js` Provides the editor
 * `pyodide.js` Uses emscripten and WebAssembly to run python in the browser.
-* `markdown-it.js` Used to display markdown. (currently Codegrinder provides compiled markdown)
+* `markdown-it.js` Used to display markdown. (currently Codegrinder provides compiled markdown) 3rd Party Files local:
+* `skulpt.js` It isn't on a cdn as it was built from source.
+Again would be better if we only had 1 python interpreter (pyodide), but we need turtle.
 ## Limited spread of objects
 To try to make code readable locally objects should not be referenced in a module that doesn't import them directly.
+Exceptions:
-Currently the only exception is the `directoryTree.js` `FileSystem` object which is accessed in `pythonWorker.js`.
+* `FileSystem` object from `directoryTree.js` is accessed in `pythonWorker.js`.
+* `app.js` knows too much about `pythonWorker.js`.
+It needs to know about images from matplotlib and has hardcoded the function to run a python file.
 ## Web APIs
 We are using a lot of Javascript/Web APIs.
 * Javascript Classes which have private data members/methods designated by a leading #